The history of the Voynich MS is described in three parts, on three pages:

 Unfortunately for Feely, however, no other student has accepted his solution as valid

 And she also quotes Tiltman (1967) (26) (p.6):

 His unmethodical method produced text in unacceptable medieval Latin, in unauthentic abbreviated forms.

-Some examples of his results are also given in D'Imperio (Fig 25).
-These are all from f78r.
-I'm using parentheses to indicate his ligatures.
+Some examples of his results are given in D'Imperio (Fig 25).

-Prof. Leonell C. Strong was a medical scientist from Yale University and became attracted to the Voynich MS by O'Neill's publication.
+Prof. Leonell C. Strong was a medical scientist from Yale University, renowned for his work on cancer, and he became attracted to the Voynich MS by O'Neill's publication.
 Working from illustrations in Newbold's book of a few pages, he devised a complicated polyalphabetic substitution cipher in which he saw the solution of the MS. The details of his system were not disclosed and can only be partly reconstructed.
-His work sheets and correspondence were once available on the web.
 He concluded that the MS was written by Anthony Askham, the lesser known brother of Roger Askham.
 Some of his plaintext, which has been heavily criticised as being unrealistic, is given here: